charlton-regulatory/meddev-xml/README.md

 ## Known Compatibility
-XML files compyling with these templates have been successfully used and submitted to:
+XML files complying with these templates have been successfully used and submitted to:

 - The new MHRA MORE portal
 - The BSI eVigilance portal